Davit98/Car-Speed-Detection-From-Video/README.md

 #### File descriptions

-data_preparation.py - generates and saves video frames
+data_preparation.py - generates and saves the video frames

 main.ipynb - this is the main notebook which contains a solution to the problem